 The first Geopolymer Camp (GPCamp 2009) was held on July 1-3, 2009.
 See the reports and watch videos of keynotes conferences and photos of the last Geopolymer Camps here:

 |GPCamp 2009||GPCamp 2010||GPCamp 2011||GPCamp 2012|

 |GPCamp 2013||GPCamp 2014|

 Mark your calendars and plan on being in Saint-Quentin, France, on Monday 06-Wednesday 08.
-July 2015 for the sixth Geopolymer Camp.
+July 2015 for the seventh Geopolymer Camp.

 To get geopolymer fans together, learn from each other, figure out the future of geopolymer applications and chemistry, and have a good time.
 You’ll have 2 days for learning, presenting, sharing, chatting, at super saver-cost of 55 €.
 We have decided to break down the infernal spiral of costs that is undermining the exchanges between the scientific communities.
 Conferences with registration fees of 800-1000 dollars (600-700 euros) are non-sense.
 Apparently this is what some scientists are ready to pay because of the infamous publish or perish request from their administration.
 We want to change this trend into learn OR perish.
 It is now so easy to make a publication in a regular journal, because there are so many, that it becomes no longer accurate to spend these enormous fees just to see his conference presentation on a simple CD (Proceedings), not on paper.

 Let start a new era, return to what it was, 50 years ago, when conferences and gatherings were affordable.
 COME TO THE GEOPOLYMER CAMP.

 GeopolymerCamp is an ad-hoc gathering born from the desire to share and learn in an open environment.
 It is an intense event with discussions and interactions from participants.